suryanshchhn/PortfolioProjecSQL/README.md

 The project uses SQL queries to perform the following analyses:

-Likelihood of Dying: Calculates the likelihood of dying if a person contracts COVID-19 in a specific country.
+--Likelihood of Dying: Calculates the likelihood of dying if a person contracts COVID-19 in a specific country.

-Percentage of Population Infected: Shows the percentage of the population that has contracted COVID-19 in a particular country.
+--Percentage of Population Infected: Shows the percentage of the population that has contracted COVID-19 in a particular country.

-Highest Infection Rate: Identifies countries with the highest infection rates compared to their population.
+--Highest Infection Rate: Identifies countries with the highest infection rates compared to their population.

-Highest Death Count: Lists countries with the highest death counts per population.
+--Highest Death Count: Lists countries with the highest death counts per population.

-Population vs. Vaccinations: Compares the total population to the number of vaccinations administered and calculates the percentage of people vaccinated.
+--Population vs. Vaccinations: Compares the total population to the number of vaccinations administered and calculates the percentage of people vaccinated.

 ## Creating Views